ghorsington/COM3D2.MaidFiddler/README.md

 Contains the core plug-in that is put in the game itself.
 Uses Sybaris and UnityInjector to get patched into the game.

-#### Terminal

-A simple terminal written in Python that allows to directly control the core plug-in.

 #### GUI